sariling-dwende/sariling-dwende.github.io/_posts/2023-07-29-great-art-as-a-referential-object.md

 What makes art great depends on the scope of human nature it is mirroring.
 It requires degrees of nuances, and a razor-sharp edge precision in showing the layers.
 It is the art of dissecting the human while keeping it alive.

-> this idea is connected to man's conscious choice of a type of [[a return to form]] that allows him to integrate [[2023-07-30-a-new-post|the Shadow]]. with these, art of g.reat importance are made with [[self-knowledge]] as its foundation.
+> this idea is connected to man's conscious choice of a type of [[2023-02-08-a-return-to-form]] that allows him to integrate [[2023-07-30-a-new-post|the Shadow]]. with these, art of g.reat importance are made with [[self-knowledge]] as its foundation.